HerodotusDev/hdp/README.md

 - **SUM, AVG, MIN, MAX, COUNT**: These functions are supported only for fields with numeric values.
 - **SLR**: Simple linear regression written in Cairo 1.
 The input array should contain more than 2 elements.

+### Context Required Operation

+For a practical example of how to implement context-sensitive operations, refer to the implementation of the `COUNT` function.
+This example shows how to pass and utilize additional context for operations, which can be particularly useful for conditional processing or complex calculations.

+During `SLR` computation, we also need a context to use as the target index for computation.
+Since `SLR` is not supported during the preprocessing step, we simply pass the encoded task that contains the function context, and the Cairo program will handle this computation based on the provided index.

 ### Function Support Matrix